 This Section has 2 primary sub-heads- 40A3 (a) and 40A3 (b).
 The first provision deals with individuals, while the latter deals with firms and organisations.

 According to the latest laws laid down in the 2017 Union Budget, any payments made to an individual above Rs.
 10,000 a day in cash cannot be claimed as a deduction while filing tax returns.
 Before the 2017 announcement, this upper ceiling was set at Rs.
 20,000 per day.

 This reduction of threshold is projected by experts as a significant dis-incentivisation of cash transactions.

 Under Section 40A3 (b), all expenditure incurred by any organisation, company, or firm that the establishment pays in cash above Rs.
 10,000 per day cannot be claimed as tax exemption either.
 One significant feature of the 40A3 Income Tax Act in this second scenario is that it limits itself to expenses only.

 If the same organisation is accruing assets by purchasing land or machinery, etc., it does not come under the ambit of expenses and is covered under the Capital Gains Act.

-There are several merits that shifting to digital payments bring with them.
-They leave a trail which can be followed by tax sleuths, ensuring that minimum ‘Black Money’ enter the economy and provides tools to the SFIO and other Central organisations to combat graft or fraud.
+There are several merits that shifting to digital payments brings with them.
+They leave a trail that can be followed by tax sleuths, ensuring that minimum ‘Black Money’ enters the economy and provides tools to the SFIO and other Central organisations to combat graft or fraud.

 Here are 2 examples of the implementation of Section 40A3.